PatrickNorton/Compiler/README.md

 `./Lib/HelloWorld.newlang`

 ## To run
+This will compile & run the contents of `HelloWorld.newlang`.

 This assumes you have Java >= 12 and Cargo installed, and has only been tested on MacOS.
 1. Clone this repo and `PatrickNorton/rust_runtime`